manishanand0207/hangman/README.md

 # Hangman Game - Indian Cities Edition 🇮🇳

-This is a Python implementation of the classic Hangman game, where the player must guess the names of Indian cities to save the hangman from being "hanged".
+This is a Python implementation of the classic Hangman game, where the player must guess the names of Indian cities to save the hangman from being "hanged"!!

 ---